mohamedabotir/clean-code/README.md

 (Page 217).

-• Make your threaded code pluggable.
+• Make your threaded code pluggable
+Write the concurrency-supporting code such that it can be run in several configurations

+(Page 218).

 • Make your threaded code tunable.